honzajavorek/honzajavorek.cz/content/2023-04-16_empowered-by-ai-why-junior-devs-have-the-winning-edge.md

 While we have access to Google and Stack Overflow, when we are trying to solve tasks, we still need to know what to search for in order to augment our abilities with existing knowledge on the topic.
 Conducting our own research can be tedious, as it is challenging to distinguish between noise and signal without reliable sources.

 Asking questions in the right way can also be tedious.
 Effectively using Google is a skill that juniors need to be trained in.
 Asking questions on forums can be tricky as well.
-The [classical guide](http://www.catb.org/~esr/faqs/smart-questions.html) on how to ask questions on the internet without angering those being asked is a lengthy 65,825 characters long.
+The [classical guide](http://www.catb.org/~esr/faqs/smart-questions.html) on how to ask questions on the internet without angering those being asked is 65,825 characters long.

 Let's say I want to efficiently display billions of pins on a [Leaflet](https://leafletjs.com/) map.
 Basic tutorials are easy to read, but won't take me far enough.
 Hardcore academic papers, on the other hand, are hard to read (especially on a phone screen with two-column PDFs) and may go into too much detail.
 Moreover, my task may have some specific requirements that make many existing resources irrelevant or difficult to apply.

 That's where LLMs, like ChatGPT, come in as the missing piece.
 We can simply ask this calculator for advice on how to efficiently display billions of pins on a Leaflet map, and the ensuing conversation can provide us with various existing approaches and their names.

+Another example.
+You know some Python and want to write a program that detects the beats per minute (BPM) of songs or do other cool things with sound.
+Instead of spending a week on research, a single conversation with LLM can inform you about concepts like [Fourier transforms](https://en.wikipedia.org/wiki/Fourier_transform) and what they entail.
+It can help you to use Wolfram Alpha to calculate what you need and explain how these concepts are relevant to _your specific project_.
+And if you ask nicely, it can explain everything to you in simple terms, [like you're five](https://www.howtogeek.com/694298/what-does-eli5-mean-and-how-do-you-use-it/).

 This is big!
+The availability of tools like ChatGPT is closing the gap between graduates and career switchers in terms of gaining a general overview.
+While there may still be differences in other areas, such as opportunities, contacts, and networking, when it comes to solving challenging tasks, the divide is narrowing.

 The education system in my country has taken decades to acknowledge the existence of the internet.
 This is yet another blow to its outdated, 19th-century-like structure.
 It's high time for our society to truly contemplate what schools should be focusing on.
-But let's set aside this massive topic for now and shift our focus back to junior devs.

-The availability of a tool like ChatGPT is closing the gap in general overview between graduates and career switchers.
-While there may still be differences in other areas, such as opportunities, contacts, and networking, when it comes to solving challenging tasks, the divide is narrowing.

-For instance, let's say you know some Python and want to write a program that detects the beats per minute (BPM) of songs or do other cool things with sound waves.
-You can ask AI for guidance instead of spending a week on research.
-In a single conversation, the AI will inform you about concepts like [Fourier transforms](https://en.wikipedia.org/wiki/Fourier_transform) and what they entail.
-It can even suggest using Wolfram Alpha to calculate what you need and explain how these concepts are relevant to your specific project.
-And if you ask nicely, it can explain everything to you in simple terms, [like you're five](https://www.howtogeek.com/694298/what-does-eli5-mean-and-how-do-you-use-it/).

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Since ChatGPT launched in Nov&#39;22, <a href="https://twitter.com/StackOverflow?ref_src=twsrc%5Etfw">@StackOverflow</a> traffic dropped 24% from peak, 13% from avg.
 What other categories of websites - other than technical forums - got affected ? <a href="https://t.co/rBctmGPPEW">pic.twitter.com/rBctmGPPEW</a></p>&mdash; Mohamed ElAdany (@mohadany) <a href="https://twitter.com/mohadany/status/1642544573137158144?ref_src=twsrc%5Etfw">April 2, 2023</a></blockquote>